-3.6 With the onset of the pandemic fairly soon after the report was presented to HPPB, there has been little progress with the suggested areas of improvement that were outlined in the 2019 report.
-Understandably, there was a drastic reduction in the requirement for respite care throughout 2020/21 (as evidenced by the data in appendix 1).
-In addition, the voucher process was suspended in March 2020 and an initial interim arrangement was agreed
+- 3.5 Due to the onset of the pandemic fairly soon after the previous report was presented to HPPB, there was an impact on the level of progress that could be made with the suggested areas of improvement outlined in the 2019 report.
+Understandably, there was a drastic reduction in the requirement for respite care throughout 2020/21.
+In addition, the voucher process was suspended in March 2020 and an initial interim arrangement was agreed whereby Care Management would arrange access to respite and an individual SPS/SUISS (support plan documentation) would be generated by Care Arrangers.
+This arrangement continues and physical vouchers are no longer posted out to clients/carers. - 3.6 As the impact of the pandemic eased, it became necessary to look again at the respite offer in order to ensure that the necessary improvements are made and there are options available that meet people's needs.

-- whereby Care Management would arrange access to respite and an individual SPS/SUISS would be generated by Care Arrangers (this arrangement continues and physical vouchers are no longer posted out to clients/carers). - 3.7 It is now necessary to look again at the respite offer in order to ensure that the necessary improvements are made and there are options available that meet people's needs. - 3.8 There are two main client groups requiring access to respite within adult social care adults with learning disabilities and older people.
-With regards to adults with learning disabilities the offer is appropriate and appears to meet needs (i.e. Bredon, supported tenancies with voids and out-of-area options such as Raby Hall and Autism Initiatives).
-However, it is the offer for older people that appears to be more problematic and requires improvement action (as outlined in the following section).
+3.7 There are two main client groups requiring access to respite within adult social care - adults with learning disabilities and older people.
+With regards to adults with learning disabilities the offer is appropriate and appears to meet needs (i.e. Bredon, supported tenancies with voids and out-of-area options such as Raby Hall and Autism Initiatives and Direct Payments offering the ability to be creative).
+However, it is the offer for older people that appears to be more problematic and requires improvement action, as outlined in the next section.